anybox/anybox.buildbot.odoo/README.rst

 * execution of the buildout and scheduling according to the VCS sources it holds
 * installation of Odoo modules and various way to run the tests
-* capability-based attachment of buildslaves and in particular PostgreSQL version filtering and demultiplication of builds
+* capability-based dispatching to buildslaves and in particular PostgreSQL version filtering and/or building against several PostgreSQL versions
 * build of project documentation (with Sphinx)
 * creation and upload of extracted releases in tarball format